Beginnings Family Services

 - Donation relates to the medical and legal transfer of tissue between patients.

-- Embryo donation involves a medical procedure to transfer genetic tissue (the embryo) created by 2 parties (the donors) to a recipient.
-If successful, a child is born to the recipient mother.
-Since she gives birth to the child, she is considered the birth mother and legal parent of the child.
+- Embryo donation involves a medical procedure to transfer genetic tissue (the embryo) created by 2 parties (the donors and/or the gamete providers used by the donors) to a recipient.
+If successful, a child is born to the recipient.
+Since the recipient gives birth to the child, they are considered the birth and legal parent of the child.

-- Adoption is a process that involves the legal transfer of parental rights and responsibilities from the birth mother to the adopting couple.
+- Adoption is a process that involves the legal transfer of parental rights and responsibilities from the birth parent(s) to the adopting individual or couple.
 Consent for adoption cannot be given until after the birth of the child.

 Yes.
 If a pregnancy is achieved using one of the donated embryos and others still remain, they can be used at a later date in pursuit of future pregnancies.